A NSW Government website

 Peak Demand Reduction Scheme

-To reduce demand, the scheme is providing financial incentives to households and businesses to reduce energy consumption during hours of high peak demand for:
+To reduce demand on the grid, the PDRS is providing financial incentives to households and businesses to reduce energy consumption during periods of high demand.
+Incentives are available for installing eligible:

 By shifting the times when electricity is used and using more renewable energy generation in the system, we’ll help hit NSW targets of reducing emissions by 70% by 2035 and achieving net zero by 2050.

-We published the PDRS Compliance Rule (compliance Rule) in October 2022, which is different from the scheme rule.
-The compliance rule provides more detail on how IPART, as the scheme administrator, must calculate scheme certificate targets.
-It also details how electricity retailers and large users must estimate the timing of certain types of electricity purchases to calculate individual liable demand.
+We published the PDRS Compliance Rule (Compliance Rule) in October 2022, which is different from the PDRS Rule.
+The Compliance Rule provides more detail on how the Independent Pricing and Regulatory Tribunal (IPART), as the PDRS's administrator, calculates certificate targets.
+The Compliance Rule also details how electricity retailers and large users must estimate individual liability.

 Get involved